 Squat down, keeping your chest up, until your back knee touches the floor.
 Your back heel will lift off the floor, which is totally normal as it allows you to squat down.

 Form Tip: Try to stay centered over the floor, not shift too far forward or backward.

 Make sure that you feel most of the contraction in your lead leg.
 Tense your arms, core, and back, and then stand back up, maintaining a split stance.

 Form Tip: Settle at the top of the movement and then repeat for repetitions on one leg and switch sides.

 Benefits of the Split Squat

 Here are three benefits of performing split squats:

 Address Muscular and Movement Asymmetries

-Unilateral exercises have been shown to increase muscle hypertrophy and address bilateral deficit issues, which can lead to increased bilateral performance and strength.
+Unilateral exercises have been shown to increase muscle growth and address bilateral (two-legged) deficit issues, leading to increased bilateral performance and strength.
 Increased muscle activation is a key benefit of performing movements such as split squats.